-All regular licensed social workers (LSW, LGSW, LCSW, LICSW) must earn forty (40) hours of WV Board of Social Work (WVBSW) approved continuing social work education hours in each two-year licensing period.
+Effective July 1, 2022, all regular licensed social workers (LSW, LGSW, LCSW, LICSW) must earn thirty (30) hours of WV Board of Social Work (WVBSW) approved continuing social work education hours in each two-year licensing period.
 This is a decrease from the previous requirement of 40 hours.

-Licensees have a number of options in meeting the required forty hours of continuing education, which may include online courses or face to face options (Category I) and independent study (Category II).
-While the social worker may use all forty hours attending approved conferences or workshops, there are restrictions on the number of hours available for online or independent study.
+Licensees have a number of options in meeting the required thirty hours of continuing education, which may include face to face training and online courses (Category I) and independent study (Category II).
+While the social worker may use all thirty hours attending approved conferences or workshops, there are restrictions on the number of hours available for online or independent study.

 Category I Hours:

-At least twenty hours must be presented by a WV Board of Social Work Certified or Individually Approved Provider.
-These may be face to face or include a portion of online coursework:
+At least twenty hours must be presented by a Board approved provider, ten hours which must be face to face or synchronous.

 There are a number of quality online courses available in addition to more traditional face to face offerings, all of which are approved by the Board of Social Work for Category I hours:

 You will need to include the certificate that you get at the end of the course when you submit your 2 hours of CEUs.

 2. At least 1 of the 40 contact hours shall be in social work ethics.
 Regular licensees have the opportunity to use their own judgement in meeting that requirement-online, face to face, or independent study (for example, simply rereading the Code of Ethics as independent study will satisfy this requirement).
 Service worker registrants or provisional licensees are not eligible for independent study.